vicsz/cloud-lab/README.md

 ### Access to a Pivotal Cloud Foundry instance

-Access will be provided during the workshop, or you can sign up for a free access at : https://run.pivotal.io
+Access will be provided during the workshop, or you can sign-up for a free access at : https://run.pivotal.io

 ## 0 - Initialization
 ### 0.1 - Generate a Spring Boot Template from https://start.spring.io